 Mission

-Friends of Plumas Wilderness is dedicated to studying, exploring and maintaining the integrity of natural ecosystems where the Sierra and Cascades meet.
+Friends of Plumas Wilderness is dedicated to studying, exploring, and safeguarding natural ecosystems where the Sierra and Cascades meet through conservation, advocacy, stewardship, and collaboration.

 We bring people together to keep local places wild, so that what we love about the Feather River region —untamed nature, clean water, and clear skies —is protected for generations to come.